AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 | `--use_data_asset_csv`  | int | Whether or not to use the data asset ids in the csv provided.
 Default is 0.
 If 1, there MUST be a csv in the `/data/analysis_data_asset_ids` folder called `data_asset_input.csv`, with the column `asset_id`. **Be sure to then replace the connection to the analysis_query and set it to connect to the analysis_data_asset_ids**
 | `--group_by`  | int | Group asset query by a given field in the database schema (for example, by `subject_id`)

+See [job_dispatch](https://github.com/AllenNeuralDynamics/aind-analysis-job-dispatch) for more details.

 ### Analysis Wrapper
 The [analysis wrapper capsule](https://codeocean.allenneuraldynamics.org/capsule/7739912/tree) is the capsule where analysis is to be executed. **Users must duplicate this capsule before running the pipeline and be sure to swap out the current one with duplicated one.
 The current capsule is meant to be an example**.

+User defined analysis can be specified in the **`run_analysis`** function in `run_capsule.py`. **If there was no file extension specified when dispatching, change example in line 30 to s3_location.
+Then users will need to read from the s3 bucket directly**.

 ### Analysis Wrapper - User Defined Analysis Parameters
 To help faciliate tracking of analysis parameters, a user should define their own pydantic model in the **analysis wrapper**.
 Follow steps below: